 A domestic violence second offense carries a penalty of up to 1 year in jail and a $1,000.00 fine.
 With two prior convictions, the maximum sentence jumps to a 5-year felony with a $5,000.00 fine or both.
 Domestic violence becomes the more serious offense of aggravated domestic violence if there is an injury.

 Even a first domestic violence conviction can result in immigration and firearm consequences.
 An alien convicted of domestic violence can be deported, refused entry into the United States, or denied US citizenship.
 With decades of experience representing aliens charged with domestic violence and other assaultive crimes, LEWIS & DICKSTEIN, P.L.L.C. has achieved unparalleled success in negotiating resolutions to minimize immigration consequences.

-Michigan judges have discretion when it comes to gun ownership, but federal law will prohibit someone convicted of domestic violence from possessing firearms.
-This is something a judge, prosecutor, or court-appointed attorney will almost never warn you about.
-It is probably becoming very obvious to you why you need an experienced, reputable, retained attorney at your side if you are charged with domestic violence.
+Michigan judges have discretion regarding gun ownership, but federal law will prohibit someone convicted of domestic violence from possessing firearms.
+This is something a judge, prosecutor, or court-appointed attorney will rarely warn you about.
+It is probably becoming obvious to you why you need an experienced, reputable, retained attorney at your side if you are charged with domestic violence.